5 Ways to Boost Your Child’s Immune System for Life

-Touch transmits up to 80 percent of infections.
+Touch transmits up to 80% of infections.
 Teach your children to take time to wash their hands after sneezing, coughing and going to the bathroom.
-Washing hands with warm water and soap for at least 20 seconds can remove bacteria and viruses and can reduce the chance of lung infections by up to 45 percent.
+Washing hands with warm water and soap for at least 20 seconds can remove bacteria and viruses and can reduce the chance of lung infections by up to 45%.

 Follow your pediatrician’s advice when it comes to the childhood vaccination schedule.
 Immunizations start in infancy and continue to adulthood and prevent measles, mumps, chicken pox, rotavirus and other infections.

 Get the flu shot for your child yearly, as well, Dr. Lioudis says.
 This is particularly important for children with asthma and other chronic health conditions.

 Also, if your child is planning to travel internationally, it’s important to seek advice from his or her doctor about any needed vaccinations.

 To maximize immunity, children must get enough sleep, Dr. Lioudis says.